TL;DR

 “That is, there will need to be workers who know how to utilize AI, bring AI to their organization, lead in a world of AI, train people in AI, and so on.
 In addition, a number of new industries will arise because of AI.”

-MBA grads will need to know how to use AI to support decision-making by using it to quickly verify or aggregate data, spot trends, or assess risks.
+MBA grads will also need to know how to use AI to support decision-making by using it to quickly verify or aggregate data, spot trends, or assess risks.

 The Wharton School hasn’t wasted any time in preparing students with these AI skills, Eric adds.